 SAE holds several events, worldwide.
 Each competition is limited to one hundred

 colleges, which will draw hundreds of spectator’s.
 This year, Buffalo State Motorsports will be

-competing in Gorman, California, from April 27th through April 30th.
+competing in Mechanicsville, Maryland, from April 19th through April 22nd.
 The vehicle will be tested both Statically

 and Dynamically, through a series of events.
 The Static events include a Design

 Evaluation, Cost Report, Prototype Cost, and Sales Presentation.
 The Dynamic events